EventStore/EventStore/docs/operations/database-backup.md

 ### Disk Snapshotting

-If you the infrastructure is virtualized, disk _snapshots_ is an option and the easiest to perform backup and restore operations.
+If your infrastructure is virtualized, disk _snapshots_ is an option and the easiest to perform backup and restore operations.

 ### Regular file copy